f11894/video_benchmark/README.md

   -cmd                 encoder command line
-  -csvsuf              CSV file name suffix *optional -encode-depth        encoding bit-depth (8 or 10) *optional -enc-mode-1p         The first pass of SVT-AV1 2pass encoding (0 to 8) *optional
+  -csvsuf              CSV file name suffix *optional -encode-depth        encoding bit-depth (8 or 10) *optional
 ```
 The included preset bat provides more specific instructions.
 Alternatively, drag and drop the video file into the preset bat.